 The sloped portion of the roof was also replaced with a new Lifetime GAF Timberline shingle.

-Overall the project went smoothly and efficiently, with the church finally able to use the spaces below the flat portion without fearing the possibility of taking a shower while at work.
+Because we are experienced Cincinnati roofing contractors, the project went smoothly and efficiently overall, with the church finally able to use the spaces below the flat portion without fearing the possibility of taking a shower while at work.